20 Questions: Peter Richards – London Scottish backs coach

 Makes it a challenge.
 They’re quality teams but it’s great for our guys, who are aspiring to play in the Premiership, to test themselves against them.

-Opinion of the ?
+Opinion of the Championship?

-Different style of rugby to the Premiership – the word attritional has been used – but you can run the ball and there are lots of high scoring games too.
+Different style of to the Premiership – the word attritional has been used – but you can run the ball and there are lots of high scoring games too.

 Where did you start in rugby?